The Natural (film): Casting

+Filming

 Two-thirds of the scenes were filmed in Buffalo, New York, mostly at War Memorial Stadium, built in 1937 and demolished in 1989.
 At the time of filming, the stadium was the home of the Buffalo Bisons, a Minor League Baseball team who were then playing in the Double A level Eastern League and would move up to Triple A and the International League in 1985 (that team was actually the second Buffalo Bisons to play at the stadium.
 The original Bisons had actually played in the Triple A International League and were tenants at the stadium from 1961–1970).
-With a spectator capacity of 46,206 it was the second largest venue in the Minors in 1983/84 (behind Denver's then 75,123 capacity Mile High Stadium), and the sixth largest regular Minor League stadium in history.
-One quirk with War Memorial Stadium that was never mentioned in the film was that although it had long been used as a baseball stadium, it was in fact a rectangular shaped venue that had been primarily built for football.
-As such the right and right center field fences were both considerably shorter (by between 20 and 30 feet) than they were in left field.
-The film's directors were careful not to show any high shots of the stadium that would show the compromised field dimensions (especially since Hobbs was a left handed Power hitter with right field being his natural pulling side), while any views of the right field fence and stands were shot from ground level (getting no closer than the pitchers mound), making it seem like it was a regular size Baseball field (they also used slow motion for balls Hobbs hit into the stands to make it seem like he had been hitting long distance home runs).
-With the baseball diamond located in close to the (northwest) corner of the field, directors were also careful not to show the large amount of ground between the baseball field's outfield fences in left field to the bleacher seats located at the eastern end of the stadium.
-The northwest corner location of home plate was another quirk with the stadium.
-Placing home plate there actually put the baseball diamond on the opposite side of the field to the main grandstand and press box.
-Thus the main stand for football actually became the center field bleachers during baseball games while the press box was where they showed The Judge's office to be.
+With a spectator capacity of 46,206, it was the second-largest venue in the Minors in 1983/84 (behind Denver's then–75,123 capacity Mile High Stadium), and the sixth-largest regular Minor League stadium in history.

+Although War Memorial Stadium had long been used as a baseball stadium, it was in fact a rectangular venue built primarily for football.
+As such, it had both right and right-center field fences between 20 and 30 feet closer to the diamond than those in left field.
+The film's directors were careful not to include any high shots of the stadium that would show the compromised field dimensions (especially since Robert Redford's Roy Hobbs character is a left-handed power hitter, right field being his natural pulling side), while any views of the right-field fence and stands were shot from ground level, no closer than the pitcher's mound, to make the stadium appear to be a baseball field of regulation size.
+Balls Roy hits into the stands are shown in slow motion to exaggerate their distance.
+Since the diamond was close to the field's northwest corner, the directors were also careful not to show the long distance between the left-field outfield fences and the bleacher seats at the stadium's eastern end.
+The home plate was in the northwest corner, placing the diamond on the opposite side of the field from the main grandstand and press box, so that the main stand for football became the center-field bleachers during baseball games.

 Buffalo's All-High Stadium, with post-production alterations, stood in for Chicago's Wrigley Field in a key scene in the film.
 Additional filming took place at the New York and Lake Erie Railroad depot in South Dayton, New York.
-Cece Carlucci, an umpire from the Pacific Coast League, manufactured the umpiring gear used in the film.
+Cece Carlucci, an umpire from the Pacific Coast League, made the umpiring gear used in the film.